TheMCHK/HWIDGEN/README.md

 This tool is used to generate a valid and genuine Digital License obtained directly from Microsoft Retail Activation Servers, which can be used to activate Windows 10.
 The program also includes a method for server variants of Windows 10, and also LTSC/LTSB variants.

+#### Compile with AUTOHOTKEY !
+All the files must be at the same directory as the original script, otherwise the compiler won't be able to find them!

 ### Supported Variants (HWIDGEN)

 • **Windows 10 Home**